-It comes with a removable stake for sticking it into the ground, 360-degree sound from dual opposing drivers for spreading your music in all directions, and an Outdoor EQ Mode that gives the volume and bass a little boost to better suit an outside environment.
+It comes with a removable stake for sticking it into the ground and 360-degree sound from dual opposing drivers for spreading your music in all directions.

 Want a more expansive sound?
 Buy two and you can simply tap them together to create a stereo pair for a more immersive soundscape.

-It has tough IP55 resistance to dust and water, a 15-hour battery life and an LED downlight for adding a bit of a glow to your night-time garden party.
+It has tough IP55 resistance to dust and water and an LED downlight for adding a bit of a glow to your night-time garden party.
 Its wooden design looks the part too, so it is stylish enough to be taken inside when you retire for the evening.

 Gardena smart irrigation control